ecodant/bst-app/README.md

 The graphical interface is organized into several tabs:

-1. **Basic Operations** - Contains buttons for core operations like adding, checking existence, deleting nodes, and clearing the tree
+1. **Operations** - Contains buttons for core operations like adding, checking existence, deleting nodes, and clearing the tree
-2. **Traversal** - Contains buttons for different tree traversal methods
+2. **Iterate** - Contains buttons for different tree traversal methods
 3. **Tree Properties** - Contains buttons for checking properties like emptiness, weight, height, etc.
-4. **Additional Methods** - Contains buttons for operations like finding minimum/maximum nodes
+4. **Other Methods** - Contains buttons for operations like finding minimum/maximum nodes

 ## How to Use